 It is possible to prepare a strong remineralizing toothpaste recipe at home that is approved by dentists.
 Approved by dentists.
 Made with five natural ingredients that help your mouth heal.
-It makes enamel firmer, plaque-fighting, and naturally desensitizing.
+It not only strengthens the enamel and helps to resist plaque but also acts naturally to relieve sensitivity.
 However, it is an effective DIY toothpaste for sensitive teeth that also addresses the root cause of the problem.

 Table of Contents